-We were incorporated under the laws of the State of Delaware in April 2003 and commenced operations in May 2003.
+We were incorporated under the laws of the State of Delaware in 2003.
 Our principal executive offices are located at 9708 Medical Center Drive, Rockville, Maryland 20850.
 Our telephone number is (240) 243-1201.

 "GlycoMimetics," the GlycoMimetics logo and other trademarks or service marks of GlycoMimetics, Inc. appearing in this Annual Report are the property of GlycoMimetics, Inc. This Annual Report contains additional trade names, trademarks and service marks of others, which are the property of their respective owners.